 - Remember The Milk (Pro version), Android and iOS, $39.99 yearly

 - Tasks & Notes for MS Exchange (requires exchange account), Android, $4.99

 - SymTasks – Outlook Tasks Sync, Android [No Longer Available]

 - TaskTask for Microsoft Outlook and Google Tasks, iOS, $4.99

 - Todo Exchange Tasks (requires exchange account), iOS [No Longer Available]

 For additional mobile options that work with a project management app for Mac , take a look at these tools:

 Have You Tried Outlook Tasks for Small Projects?

-Using the task feature of Outlook does not work for everyone or every project.
-However, if you are already an Outlook user and just need a simple tool, then it works well.
+Using the task feature of Microsoft Outlook does not work for everyone or every project.
+However, if you are already a Microsoft Outlook user and just need a simple tool, then it works well.